Azure/actions/docs/developer-guildelines.md

 8. Once code is tested and unit tests are added, please raise a PR against the actual repo’s main branch.
 Note that __node_modules__ should __not__ be pushed while raising PR against __main__ branch.

-9. Once your PR is merged, cherry pick your changes to __releases/v(latest)__ branch.
-After that PR is merged the repo maintainer will create a new release with a new tag.
+9. Once your PR is merged, cherry pick your changes to __releases/v(latest)__ branch and create a PR against this releases branch.

+10. After that PR is merged the repo maintainer will create a new release with a new tag.
 This release will be pre-release mode until certain bug bashes/regressive testing is done.
 Here for __releases/v(latest)__ branch, checkin your __node_modules__ if there is a new dependency in package.json.